- Tennessee Smart Start – Small Business Guide

-Due to flooding events and frequent downpours, Stormwater Management has become a priority to the Town of White Bluff as well as many other Middle Tennessee communities.
-The Town of White Bluff was recently awarded a grant to evaluate the town's development rules and policies as well as to identify opportunities to remove barriers and revise or create codes, ordinances, and incentives for improved water quality protection.
+Due to flooding events and frequent downpours, Storm Water Management has become a priority to the Town of White Bluff as well as many other Middle Tennessee communities.
+The Town of White Bluff is constantly looking at ways to improve water quality protection.

 The Town of White Bluff is addressing this important issue at three (3) distinct but interconnected levels – municipality, neighborhood and site.

 The Town of White Bluff believes that decisions about where and how we grow are the first development decisions related to water quality.
-Preserving and restoring natural landscape features are critical components of managing stormwater run-off.
-Using land more efficiently enables better management of stormwater by reducing impervious areas.
+Preserving and restoring natural landscape features are critical components of managing storm water run-off.
+Using land more efficiently enables better management of storm water by managing impervious areas.

-Green infrastructure, including retention/detention basins and planning and design approaches, help reduce impervious surfaces and better integrate the natural and built environments.
+Green infrastructure, including retention/detention basins and planning and design approaches, help manage impervious surfaces and better integrate the natural and built environments.

 Green infrastructure practices such as rain gardens, rain barrels, porous pavements, green roofs, infiltration planters, trees, tree boxes and rainwater harvesting for non-potable use should be considered and encouraged where appropriate to help manage storm water run-off.